 To mount the router, just unscrew the plastic plate, remove it, and use the same screws to mount it to the bottom of the router table plate.

 I always pre-drill screw holes.
 The first drill bit I use is as big as the shaft of the screw, but narrower than the threads.
 Next I use a bit that is slightly larger than the screw head and go just deep enough to bury the head.

-Particularly when working with hardwood, I smear a bit of bar soap on the screw threads.
-This just makes it easier to screw them in without stripping, especially with slotted heads rather than with phillips.
+Particularly when working with hardwood, I smear a bit of bar soap on the screw threads as I have already mentioned.
+This just makes it easier to screw them in without stripping, especially with slotted heads rather than with Phillips heads.